Getting Started

 anycloud credentials new my-lambda --provider lambda --api-key ...

-Azure has no "read from local CLI" option — its CLI session is user-auth, not a service-principal secret — so the Azure wizard offers only "generate a new service principal" or "paste an existing one".
+Secret values also accept an environment-variable fallback (e.g. AWS_SECRET_ACCESS_KEY, GCP_PRIVATE_KEY, LAMBDA_API_KEY) — the flag wins when both are provided.
+Azure has no "read from local CLI" option (its CLI session is user-auth, not a service-principal secret), so the Azure wizard generates a new service principal from that login; pass the Azure flags or environment variables to use an existing one.

 🚀 Deploy